nialljmiller/summer-school-2026-labs/content/monday/lab-3.md

 ## Step 2 — Configure the inlist

 Look through the below pg star display.
-It shows five panels that update in real time:
+It configures pg star to show five panels that update in real time:

 ```fortran